Aditi-Mokashi/Media-Article-Scraper/README.md

 ## Configuration

-- **config.json**: This file contains the input configuration for the script i.e. URLs of the news articles.
+- **config.json**: This file contains the input configuration for the script i.e. URLs of the news artciles.

 ## Author